blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 	- Debating whether pre-pubescent girls can be divorced right away, or if one should wait for her to menstruate and then wait three months.
 		- (https://quran.com/ar/65:4/tafsirs/ar-tafsir-al-baghawi)

-- Fath al-Bari is ibn Hajar's commentary on al-Bukhari.
+- Fath ul-Bari is ibn Hajar al-Asqalani's Sharh (Commentary of Hadeeth) on Saheeh al-Bukhari.
 He's one of the greatest scholars in Islam.

 > Sunnah.com
 >
-> Sahih al Bukhari 5134 Narrated Aisha:
+> Saheeh al Bukhari 5134 Narrated Aisha:
 >
 > that the Prophet (ﷺ) married her when she was six years old and he consummated his marriage when she was nine years old.
 Hisham said: I have been informed that Aisha remained with the Prophet (ﷺ) for nine years (i.e. till his death).
 >
-> Sahih al Bukhari 6130 Narrated Aisha:
+> Saheeh al Bukhari 6130 Narrated Aisha:
 >
 > I used to play with the dolls in the presence of the Prophet, and my girl friends also used to play with me.
 When Allah's Messenger (ﷺ) used to enter (my dwelling place) they used to hide themselves, but the Prophet would call them to join and play with me.
 (The playing with the dolls and similar images is forbidden, but it was allowed for Aisha at that time, as she was a little girl, not yet reached the age of puberty.)
 (Fath-ul-Bari page 143, Vol.13)

-- Fath-ul-Bari Tafsir on Hadith 6130 is on p.
-543-544, Vol.10 on Archive.org
+- The Sharh on Hadith No. 6130 of Saheeh al-Bukhari is on Page Nos.
+543-544 of Volume 10 of Fath ul-Bari, on Archive.org
 	- https://archive.org/details/FathUlBari./Fath_Ul_Bari_Vol_10/page/n543/mode/2up)
 ### Idiocy
 - Sex with animals during Hajj is okay (Fatwa)